Best High-Protein Energy Balls for Labor and Postpartum Recovery

 Doula Notes & Substitutions

-If you are room temperature nut butters, you may need to pop them in the fridge for 20 minutes to make them hold their shape
+• If you are room temperature nut butters, you may need to stick the “goo” in the fridge for 20 minutes to make them hold their shape

-Freeze them before your due date so you’re stocked for labor or early postpartum.
+• Freeze them before your due date so you’re stocked for labor or the early postpartum period.

 Why Nutrition Matters After Birth

-The early postpartum period is intense — physically, emotionally, and logistically.
-Small, nutrient-dense snacks like these help keep energy steady while supporting hormone regulation, milk production, and blood sugar balance.
+The early postpartum period can be intense — physically, emotionally, and logistically.
+Small, nutrient-dense snacks like these help maintain steady energy while supporting hormone regulation, milk production, and blood sugar balance.

 As a postpartum doula, part of my role is making sure new parents are truly nourished.
-I talk more about this holistic approach to postpartum support in my post, What Does a Postpartum Doula Do?.
+I discuss this holistic approach to support in a day-in-the-life-of-a-postpartum-doula-style post, What Does a Postpartum Doula Do?

 Supporting your recovery means good food, rest, comfort, and community — and simple snacks like these really do make a difference.